Apple: What Comes In The Next Few Months

 In simple terms, Apple's stock tends to outperform in the month going into iPhone unveilings.
 This effect will probably be amplified this year, given the expectations for the iPhone 8.

 As a result, since new iPhones tend to be unveiled in early September, the stock has a tendency to outperform from early- to mid-August until early- to mid-September.
-This is thus an effect which should be taken into account by Apple investors seeking to initiate or reinforce positions.
+This is thus an effect that should be taken into account by Apple investors seeking to initiate or reinforce positions.

 Early- to Mid-September - New iPhones unveiled, including the iPhone 8